shenghsi/notes/vim.md

 ```
 ### omni completion
 ```
+Omni completion is not usually enabled by default.
+To turn on omni completion, add the following to your vimrc: filetype plugin on set omnifunc=syntaxcomplete#Complete
-type <C-X><C-O> while open in Insert mode.
-If matching names are found, a pop-up menu opens which can be navigated using the <C-N> and <C-P> keys.
+<C-X><C-O>        # while open in Insert mode.
+If matching names are found, a pop-up menu opens
+<C-N> and <C-P>   # navigating matching names
 ```